dotnet/AspNetCore.Docs/aspnet/mvc/views/overview.rst

   :emphasize-lines: 5
   :dedent: 4

 The ``View`` helper method has several overloads to make returning views easier for app developers.
-You can optionally specify a specific view to return, as well as a model to pass to the view.
+You can optionally specify a view to return, as well as a model object to pass to the view.

 When this action returns, the *About.cshtml* view shown above is rendered: